-This site is updated with fresh new photographs of Cornwall 365 days a year.
+This site is updated with fresh new photographs of Cornwall England throughout the year.
 The most recent additions to the site appear below, with all previous images available in our photo gallery.

 About Cornwall England.

 Cornwall is located in the far south west of main land Britain.
 Cornwall's history dates back thousand of years with the traditional industries of fishing and mining being the main stay of employment.
 Cornwall is a fantastic place to visit at any time of year offering stunning scenery, industrial heritage, quaint fishing villages and fantastic beaches.

 Mining for the traditional minerals has now finished following the closure of the last working tin mine in Cornwall South Crofty in 1998.
 Fishing is also in decline with dwindling fish stocks and constant pressure from government and the EU forcing many fishermen to find alternative employment.